-Hurricane Ike Lift Station Rehabilitation
+Hurricane Ike Lift Station Rehabilitation – City of Galveston

 As a result of Hurricane Ike, the City of Galveston’s existing Lift Station No. 1 suffered considerable equipment and controls damage resulting in total operational failure.
 As one of the largest stations within Galveston’s sanitary sewer collection system, the failure of this facility threatened the public health, safety, and welfare of the citizens it served, as it directly contributed to a build-up of untreated sewage.
 In addition, its failure has resulted in nearly two years of bypass pumping operations by the City of Galveston to maintain essential wastewater conveyance and treatment services for its residents.